kaisfm/vvave/package/README.md

 archlinux, manjaro ...

 My packaging configuration is done on Manjaro KDE, which provides two options for Qmake and CMake.
 The version number is more casual, after all, not officially released.
-For different scenarios, simply run Makepkg-p pkgbuild.qmake or makepkg-p pkgbuild.cmake
+For different scenarios, simply run makepkg -p  PKGBUILD.qmake or makepkg -p PKGBUILD.cmake

 ## Debian Distributions